 Foreign nationals must get a visa to enter the United States.
 There are various types of nonimmigrant visas issued to people traveling to the United States for a short period of time.
 The type of visa you require to go to the US will be determined based on the purpose of your intended travel and other facts under U.S. immigration law.
-In this article, we will describe various US visa types to help you understand the steps required to apply for the visa at a US Embassy or Consulate.
+In this article, we will describe various US visa types to help you understand the steps required to apply for the visa and pay US visa application fees at a US Embassy or Consulate.

 US Visa Types